Previous Post – Day 1: From Windermere Lake’s Healey Bay To Ramhill Lake

 The photo below was taken at 9 p.m. and it would lead to a glorious golden glow of the setting sun.
 However, as we looked west at the opposite bank and towards the logging road which was about 400 meters further in, we heard three gun shots.
 As well, someone shouted what we assumed was someone’s name.

 And the gunshots?
-I figured it could be guys from one of the First Nations reserves near Chapleau.
+I figured (wrongly I would soon learn) that it could be locals from one of the nearby communities.
 They were probably driving along the logging road at dusk and had picked off a moose as he walked along the road.
 We did not respond.
 On our return we would learn that three guns shots (or blows of a whistle or flashes of light) in rapid succession is the international signal for distress and requires a response.
 We had not made the connection!